Vaping In Germany: Your Comprehensive Guide

 VapStore and other retailers offer a wide range of vape kits and e-liquids.
 Vape products are also available in tobacconists, supermarkets, and convenience stores.
 Prices may be higher due to the tax.

-But remember that bottles of e-liquid aren't going to be as cheap as they are here in the UK due to the tax per ml, and we would always recommend to take enough supplies with you for the duration of your trip, but it's also good to know that you can still get your essentials if you find yourself running low!
+As of currently, bottles of e-liquid aren't going to be as cheap as they are here in the UK due to the tax per ml, and we would always recommend to take enough supplies with you for the duration of your trip, but it's also good to know that you can still get your essentials if you find yourself running low!

 Where Can You Vape in Germany?